 Just what do we have here, then?

-Wade paused, holding open the closet door he had finally managed to open.
+Wade paused, holding ajar the closet door he had finally managed to open.
 He stood in the construction office of the Cheyenne Union Pacific railroad, and the entire place looked as though no one had been in here for a month.
 The air was hot and stuffy, and the blinds were down.
 It had taken him this long to find the keys to the place, and then the right keys to this closet at the back of the room.

 In front of him lay a stack of ledgers and document boxes.
 Wade groaned a little to himself, and his eyes felt tired merely looking at it.

-But this was the job I am paid to do.
+But this is the job I am paid to do.

-He grabbed the first stack, blowing dust from their covers and took them to the small table.
+He grabbed the first stack, blowing dust from the ledger covers and took it to the small table.

 The construction office sat up a flight of stairs at the top of the main barn of the construction site.
 It was a place that no worker had admitted to ever being inside, although someone must have dropped off these ledgers and order books.

 “Right.
-Let’s see now,” Wade opened the blinds, and then cracked open the window.
+Let’s see now.”
+Wade opened the blinds, and then cracked open the window.
 The sound of hammering and shouts instantly washed into the room.
 But there was a fresh breeze that came in also, adding a little life to this dreary place.

 Wade had already found the Union Pacific official stamps, as well as empty order books that could be written out and handed to store houses in town.

 “Those are worth something!”
 Wade was shocked.
-If any one knew about them, then it would be a simple matter to write whatever supplies you wanted, and by using the company stamp, charge it to their account.
-The next time Frederick Hays was in town, Wade guessed one of his jobs was to settle up with the relevant construction yards, laborer markets, and traders in Cheyenne.
+If anyone knew about them, then it would be a simple matter to write whatever supplies they wanted, and use the company stamp to charge it to their account.
+The next time Frederick Hayes was in town, Wade guessed one of his jobs was to settle up with the relevant construction yards, laborer markets, and traders in Cheyenne.

 He put those to one side, and started leafing through the ledgers.
 There were notes of the general construction of the railroad, including long and complicated notes by a surveyor and architect.
-After this came permits and regulations, covering everything from land sales to the use of equipment, and the licenses obtained from the United States Government to operate.
+After this came permits and regulations, covering everything from land sales to the use of equipment, and the operation licenses obtained from the United States Government.

 Wade leafed through endless pages of numbers and entries.
 He tried to focus.
-By the end of an hour, the only solid thing that had turned up was that there was one name that turned up a lot.
+By the end of an hour, the only solid thing that had turned up was one name that turned up a lot.

 Silas Laramie.

-“Land purchase, $400 dollars.
-Land lease, $55 dollars per month.
-Donation to Cheyenne Public Improvement $75...”
+“Land purchase: $400 dollars.
+Land lease: $55 dollars per month.
+Donation to Cheyenne Public Improvement: $75...”
 Wade tapped the latest line.
 Silas was one of the biggest leasers and sellers of land for the Union Pacific buy out.
 The man had already made a lot of money.

 “Huh,” he settled back in his seat, and scratched his chin.
 There was something here, he could feel it.

 Wade felt a sensation that he hadn’t felt for a long time.
-Not since he had been a Sheriff.
-Wade wasn’t a believer in sixth sense, but he trusted his gut.
+Not since he had been a sheriff.
+He wasn’t a believer in sixth senses, but he trusted his gut.
 His gut had never proved him wrong when it came to a case.

-“Silas was selling the railroad land, and he was brokering the land rights between the ranchers and the railroads,” Wade thought it through.
-He looked at the numbers again, and they looked high.
-Especially the ‘Donations to Cheyenne Improvements’ which happened every month, and varied from as low as a hundred dollars all the way up to five hundred.
+“Silas was selling the railroad land, and he was brokering the land rights between the ranchers and the railroads.”
+Wade thought it through.
+He looked at the numbers again, and they looked high, especially the ‘Donations to Cheyenne Improvements’ which happened every month, and varied from as low as a hundred dollars all the way up to five hundred.